130e/dash_meas_aio/README.md

 #### Client

 In termux, install `chrony` and configure it to use the same ntp server as the video server.
 Then manually check the offset.
-**TODO:** no systemd on termux thus we cannot run chrony as a service to sync time in rooted phone.

 ```bash
 # Install chrony